natalieagus/50005-2023/_ns_labs/lab1_2-traceroute.md

 ### Task 4
 `TASK 4:`{:.info} Find out how `traceroute` works.
 You will need this to answer several questions on eDimension.

+> Hint: `traceroute` sends a UDP packet to the destination host's (highly likely) *unusable* port, with increasing TTL.
+The routers that reduces the TTL to 0 will send an ICMP TTL Exceeded reply.
+The end host will send an ICMP Port unreachable reply.

 ## Route Asymmetries
 The route taken to send a packet from your  machine to the remote host machine is <span style="color:#f77729;"><b>not always the same</b></span> with the route taken to send a packet from the remote machine *back* to you.